 It´s like an open sandwich really, served on white bread, similar to baguette bread.
 These are most typical in Northern Spain and it´s where you will most easily find them.

 Across Spain chain restaurants like Lizarran and other Basque eateries have made them more popular and available outside of San Sebastian.

-I hope that the next time you hit the Spanish bars you´ll be less confused you get the menu or tapa list handed to you.
-This mini guide may prevent surprises when you order next time…..
+I hope that you´ll be less confused next time you head out for tapas.
+This guide may avoid surprises when you order next time…..